 What to Pack

-- LA Brewery Art Walk: In what is considered the world's largest art complex; resident artists hold an open studio weekend.
-You can get a chance to speak to artists directly, purchase a fabulous new piece of art and even grab a bite to eat at the on-site restaurant.
+- LA Brewery Art Walk: In what is considered the world's largest art complex, resident artists hold an open studio weekend twice annually in the spring and fall.
+You can get a chance to speak to artists directly, purchase a fabulous new piece of art, and even grab a bite to eat at the on-site restaurant and beer garden.

-- Toyota Grand Prix: It's a weekend-long event and the longest running major "street" race in North America, with the Indy-style cars racing not on a race track, but through the city streets.
+- Acura Grand Prix: It's a weekend-long event and the longest-running major "street" race in North America, with the Indy-style cars racing not on a race track, but through the city streets of nearby Long Beach.
+Whether you're a racing fan or not, this is a sure-win event.

-- Fiesta Broadway is the country's largest Cinco de Mayo celebration, a holiday that has become popular in the U.S. and celebrates the Mexican army's 1862 victory over France at the Battle of Puebla during the Franco-Mexican War.
-Taking over entire streets in downtown LA, this street fair has something for everyone.
-Live music, carnival games, plenty of authentic food, Latino artists, and vendors.
+- Fiesta Broadway: It's the country's largest Cinco de Mayo celebration, a holiday that has become popular in the U.S. and celebrates the Mexican army's 1862 victory over France at the Battle of Puebla during the Franco-Mexican War.
+Taking over entire streets in downtown LA, this street fair has something for everyone: live music, carnival games, plenty of authentic food, Latino artists, and vendors.
 Cinco de Mayo officially happens on May 5, but the festival takes place the last Sunday in April.

 April Travel Tips